cenotelie/hime/.releng/standalone/README.txt

     * parseit.dll, the command-line parser of input text.
 * java: contains the Java artifacts
     * hime-redist.jar, the redistributable runtime for generated parsers on Java.
+* rust: contains the artifacts for Rust
+    * hime_redist.crate, the redistributable runtime for the generated parsers in Rust.

 * himecc: Linux frontend for the himecc parser generator command line.
 This programs switches between a Mono runtime, or a .Net Core runtime.
 * himecc.bat: Windows frontend for the himecc parser generator command line.